hmito/esj73web/registinfo_en.md

 Speakers who have registered their abstracts and paid the registration fee by the deadline will have their presentation information and abstracts recognized as achievements by the society on the web page where the abstracts are published, even if they were unable to present their presentations due to the following reasons.

 - Cancellation of the conference due to fire, earthquake, weather, man-made disasters, infectious diseases, etc.
-- Failure of conference platform or major network faults
+- Failure of online conference platform or major network faults

 However, if the registration fee is not paid by the deadline, the presentation information and abstract will be removed from the web page where the abstracts are published, and the research concerned will not be recognized as an achievement, even if it is listed in the program.